Is personal branding cosmetic fluff? Is it a fad? Do I need one? Do I have one? What is a personal brand?

 Finding what you believe in, what lights you up, what is going to pop you out of bed to make a big impact in your career, business culture, society, family, you name it, this is 80% of our work.

-Let’s take a look at the tail end of this branding statement “And the impact you want to make in the world.”
+“…and the impact you want to make in the world.”

 I truly believe that you are here for a purpose and it’s no accident.
 The impact that you want to make is special and is a gift to your clients, colleagues and those most important to you.
-If your hiding behind being tired or stressed out (stress is a beautiful place to hide your amazingness) or being shy or humble or whatever other excuses we often throw in the way of us getting out there and playing big, these are just EXCUSES, and ready for the mindset twister?
+If you’re hiding behind being tired or stressed out (stress is a beautiful place to hide your amazingness) or being shy or humble or whatever other excuses we often throw in the way of us getting out there and playing big, these are just EXCUSES, and ready for the mindset twister?
 Your excuses are FEAR based.

 If you are not sharing your life purpose and personal brand you are literally robbing the world of the gifts that you have and we need.